johnae/role_playing/README.md

     role.my_additional_method
     role.my_other_method

 Within a context a role is defined by the role class method.
-The syntax sugar of applying a role - eg. MyRole(MyDataObject) do |role| - is only available within classes including the RolePlayer::Context module.
+The syntax sugar of applying a role - eg. MyRole(MyDataObject) do |role| - is only available within classes including the RolePlaying::Context module.
 This was the way I envisioned it - to basically keep all code concerning a context within the same file (and inside the context class).

 Please read the specs for a better understanding.
 Also please look up DCI (data, context, interaction) for a better understanding of what this is trying to accomplish.